The Nakata Brophy Short Fiction and Poetry Prize for Young Indigenous Writers was established in 2014 and is awarded annually.

 This prize recognises the work of young Indigenous writers.
 It is the first of its kind in Victoria, and complements Trinity’s ongoing commitment to Indigenous education and reconciliation.

 The aim of the prize is to provide the winner with the opportunity to focus on and develop their writing skills and portfolio.
 The prize includes $5000, a writing residency at Trinity College for up to three months, and publication of the successful piece in Overland magazine.

-- The work – in the form of poetry for the 2018 award – must be unpublished at the time of entry.
+- The work must be unpublished at the time of entry.

-- The prize will be awarded at the judges’ discretion and they reserve the right to not select a winner if entries are not of a sufficient standard for the current year; and
+- The prize will be awarded at the judges’ discretion and they reserve the right to not select a winner.

 - Second and third place prizes may be awarded at the judges’ discretion.